 - Request & Scanning – Scans of pages, chapters and sections may be requested.
 Priority is will be given to requests in support of Fall classes.
 Request scans.
 [Available to current faculty, students staff, and users with full Williams login credentials]

-- Request & Deliver – When pick-up or scanning are not viable options, the library will ship materials.
+- Request & Delivery – When pick-up or scanning are not viable options, the library will ship materials.
 Except in cases of financial need, users are responsible for the cost of returning materials.
 Deliveries to campus offices are suspended.
-[Available to current faculty, students and staff]
+[Only available to current faculty, students and staff]

 Requesting of print books and other tangible materials is available.
 Requests will be processed in a timely manner, but we do expect some difficulties securing some materials based on the level of services offered by lending libraries.
 ILL materials will be made available through the non-contact pick-up service at the entrances of Sawyer library.
 For non local users, we can ship materials.
 Except in cases of financial need, users will be responsible for the cost of returning materials.
 Place an interlibrary loan request.